robingenz/capacitor-firebase-authentication/docs/firebase-js-sdk.md

 import 'firebase/auth';
 import firebase from 'firebase/app';

+// Create a new "Web app" under your project settings on Firebase and fill in your config here const firebaseConfig = {
+  apiKey: "...",
+  authDomain: "...",
+  projectId: "...",
+  storageBucket: "...",
+  messagingSenderId: "...",
+  appId: "..."
+};

+if (!firebase.apps.length) {
+  firebase.initializeApp(firebaseConfig);
+} else {
+  firebase.app();
+}

 const signInWithApple = async () => {
   // 1.
 Sign in on the native layer const signInResult = await FirebaseAuthentication.signInWithApple();